frsyuki/spread/README.md

 ### Run on single host

-You can test SpreadOSD on single host:
+You can test SpreadOSD on single host as follows:

     [localhost]$ ttserver mds.tct
     [localhost]$ spread-cs --mds 127.0.0.1 -s ./data-cs